Understanding Kenya’s 3% SEP & 16% VAT

 ✅ Tax Strategy – Structure your operations to reduce tax legally

-Let’s keep your business compliant - and KRA off your back.
+Let’s keep your business tax compliant in Kenya.

 Written by CPA Joseph Wachira